The main actors in the evaluation process are:

 A natural or legal person established within the European Economic Area (EEA), manufacturing or importing a substance into the EEA at quantities of one tonne or more per year or who has been appointed as an only representative according to Article 8 of the REACH Regulation, can act as a registrant.

-REACH requires registrants to provide information on the intrinsic properties of a substance.
+Role: REACH requires registrants to provide information on the intrinsic properties of a substance and to prove that their substance is used safely.
 The information required for each substance depends on the tonnage manufactured or imported; the higher the tonnage, the more information needs to be submitted.
 Submission includes a technical dossier and, for substances manufactured or imported in quantities of 10 tonnes per year or above, a chemical safety report.

-The task of the Member State Committee is to seek unanimous agreement on the draft evaluation decisions of ECHA to which Member States have proposed amendments.
-These draft decisions are discussed and agreed upon by the Member State Committee in its meetings, or alternatively, agreement may be sought via written procedure.
+- Role: The Member State Committee seeks unanimous agreement on the draft evaluation decisions These draft decisions are discussed and agreed upon by the Member State Committee in its meetings, or alternatively, agreement may be sought via written procedure.

-The Member State competent authorities can comment on and propose amendments to ECHA's draft decisions.
+Role: The Member States can comment on and propose amendments to ECHA's draft decisions.

 They can also propose substances for substance evaluation.

 The European Commission is the executive of the European Union and promotes its general interest.

 Role: All evaluation decisions made by ECHA must be unanimously supported by the Member States.
 If unanimous agreement cannot be reached, the European Commission has to prepare the draft decision to be taken according to the examination procedure [under Articles 5 and 13(1)(c) of Regulation 182/2011].